Take the free film crash course!

 (1.)
 An important music video release about women’s suffrage history is the Lady Gaga parody, “Bad Romance,” released in 2012.
 This educational video by Soomo Publishing has topped more than two million viewers on You Tube and continues going strong since its distribution in March 2012.
 The making of the music video about suffragist Alice Paul is available on YouTube.
 This music video has been, for many, their first introduction to suffrage movement history.
 The video highlights include the suffragists’ picketing of the White House in 1917, U.S. President Woodrow Wilson’s response to the suffrage movement, those opposed to the movement, as well as the vote in Tennessee that became the last round of the 72-year movement that achieved victory in 1920 when Tennessee state representative Harry Burn cast the deciding vote in the national ratification campaign.

 (4.)
 “Iron Jawed Angels” is an HBO production from 2004 about Alice Paul, the National Woman’s Party, and the campaign to win the 19th amendment.
-In spite of the number of years this film has been around, it’s a favorite among organizations throughout the nation as a fundraiser, as well as history teachers.
+In spite of the number of years this film has been around, it’s a favorite among organizations throughout the nation as a fundraiser, as well as with history teachers.
 There is considerable supplementary teaching material available, including Teach with Movies.
 This edited clip of the 1913 suffrage parade in Washington, DC provides a Hollywood version of the parade, though it’s particularly effective in illustrating the atmosphere and context of the event.

 (4.)
 The classic film “Mary Poppins” was once the only opportunity for people to learn about the suffrage movement.
 The film takes place in England.
 See link for more information.

 (5.)
 This 13-minute instructional video, “Women’s Suffrage: Crash Course US History,” is useful for an overview, whether it’s for you or your class.